JuliaGeometry/DelaunayTriangulation.jl/docs/src/manual/disabling_ea.md

 O_{pqr} = O_{qrp} = O_{rpq},
 ```

 but this is not true in floating point arithmetic.
 This causes issues with consistency - a point may be found to be both left and right of an edge depending on the order of the points given to the `orient` predicate, inevitably leading to an invalid triangulation.
-With the use of exact predicates, this property is guaranteed to hold, ensuring that all the predicate results are consistent with each other.
-This has the following consequence: **Even if you think exact predicates are not necessary for you because none of your inputs are exact (for example), you still want them to guarantee consistency with predicates regardless of the input order**.
+With the use of robust predicates, this property is guaranteed to hold, ensuring that all the predicate results are consistent with each other.
+This has the following consequence: **Even if you think robust predicates are not necessary for you because none of your inputs are exact (for example), you still want them to guarantee consistency with predicates regardless of the input order**.

 ## Will disabling exact predicates give me better performance?